MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.33.1 Filter by class

 Calendar items can be filtered for and found based on the class they are listed under in the event.
+Items with no class entered will be listed at the bottom.

 #### 4.2.33.2 Sort by Time Length

 Calendar items can be filtered for and found based the time they need to be completed by.
+Items with no time length entered will be listed at the bottom.

 ### 4.2.34 Personal Assistant

-This will be tested by activating the personal assistant, and performing several basic tasks to make sure it is working.
+This will be tested by activating the personal assistant, and performing basic tasks to make sure it is working.

-#### 4.2.34.1 Assistant recommends an assignment that is due.
+#### 4.2.34.1 Assistant Recommends Assignments

-Validation will be successful if the assistant recommends assignments that are nearing their due date.
+Validation will be successful if the assistant recommends the next upcoming assignment.
+If there are no assignments, the tester will verify that the assistant says "Nothing ...yet!"

 ### 4.2.35 Feedback

 This will be tested by checking to make sure notifications are received when new grades or feedback is posted by the instructor.

-#### 4.2.35.1 User is notified of feedback on assignment.
+#### 4.2.35.1 Notification of Feedback on Assignments

 Validation will be successful if notifications are received when new feedback is posted by the instructor.
+If the user is not synced with I-Learn then it will display a message telling the user to sync with I-Learn first.

-#### 4.2.35.2 Feedback is included in notification.
+#### 4.2.35.2 Feedback Included in Notification

-Validation will be successful if notifications are received when new grades are posted by the instructor.
+Validation will be successful if the instructor's feedback is in the notification received when new grades are posted by the instructor.
+If the user is not synced with I-Learn then it will display a message telling the user to sync with I-Learn first.

 ### 4.2.36 Database for Account Usernames and Passwords

 Validation will be successful if the database contains all the users of the application stored in a secure manner.
+If for any reason the account usernames or passwords are compromised, the database will be locked until the database security is reinsured and users reset their username and password.

 #### 4.2.36.1 Verifying Existing Account

-A user will create a new account.
+A tester will create a new account.
 The user will then login to their account with the credentials they created.
+If the user is unable to remember their username or password they may recover it through the phone or e-mail that is connected with the account.
+After failing to correctly log in 10 times within 5 minutes from the same session, then the account will be locked from that session for 24 hours or until the user resets their password.
+The user will be notified through their e-mail of the attempt.

 #### 4.2.36.2 Create New Account

-A user will create a new account.
+A tester will create a new account.
 The account will be inserted into the database in a secure manner.
+If the username already exists, the web page will display a message informing the user that the username is taken, and to try again with another username.

 ### 4.2.37 Inspirational Quotes and Images